logzio/logz-docs/_source/no-search/flexible-storage-api-changes.md

 With flexible volume enabled, you can reserve a portion of your plan for specific accounts and cap the total volume an account can use per day.

 As a result, there have been some updates affecting existing API endpoints described in detail below.
-Please reference the post-update API documentation for the relevant endpoints [here](/beta-api-flexible-storage/).

 #### What's changed in the API